SIakovlev/CarND_CapstoneProject/README.md

 for project submission.

-[CW: by having a sentence or two for each of these, we should make it really easy for the Udacity assessor to see we've done everything we are supposed to.]
+[CW: by having a sentence or two for each of these, we should make it really easy for the Udacity assessor to see we've done everything we are supposed to.
+**TODO no description of how we have tested or met these, does it matter I wonder?**]

 * [x] **Launch correctly using the launch files provided in the capstone repo**